appodeal/appodeal-android-sdk/native/README.md

 ## Set preferred media content type

-You can tell the Appodeal SDK your preferred content type for NativeAd.
+You can set the Appodeal SDK your preferred content type for NativeAd.
 To do this, use the method:

 ```kotlin showLineNumbers